kpasad/Continuous_control_DDPG/Report.md

 In response to the observed state, the agent can take an action to  move in four direction in 2-Dimensions space.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+## DDPG algorithm

+Q-Learning cannot be applied to continuous action space as the optimization of the action (argmax) is inefficient if not immposible.
+DDPG solves this problem by directly mapping the state to the optimal action.
+The mapping is a non linear function, that is typically implemented as a neural network.
+Exploration is invoked by dithering the action with Ornstein-Uhlenbeck noise.

+DDPG is often bucketed in family of actor-critic algorithm.The actor implements a current policy to map the state to optimal action.
+The critic implemets the Q function estimation, and estimates the Action value given a state and an action.
+The actor is trained by the maximising the gradient of action value.
+Critic is trained by minimizing the MSE between predicted Q-value and meausured Q value (as a surrogate for true long term).

+Experinces are stored in a replay buffer.
+In order to encourage exploration during training, Ornstein-Uhlenbeck noise is added to the actors selected actions.

 ## The Solution: DDPG
 The Unity environment enables 20 agents that can learn simultaneously.
 The DDPG solition is implemented with a single agent.